AlfredWallace/YomevaOpenAiBundle/README.md

 composer require yomeva/openai-bundle
 ```

-### Step 2: Enable the Bundle
+### Step 2: Check if the Bundle is enabled, and if not, enable it

-Then, enable the bundle by adding it to the list of registered bundles
+By adding it to the list of registered bundles
 in the `config/bundles.php` file of your project:

 ```php